rventura20/LinuxClassRepo/Homework/Week06/Readme.md

 Problem 2: < 1 hr if you read the attached article, play with the code for a few minutes, and then just do what the article says.
 Problem 3: < 1 hr

 If you are confused it might take you 3-4 hours.
 If you find yourself 20 hours in and balding, ask for help, this is supposed to be a fun assignment!

+Make a pull request for the homework, see submission guidelines for details.

 ## Problem 1
 Compile, change ownership, change permissions, and run the execve_setuid program we looked at in class.
 All you need to do is repeat what we did in class.
 I just want to know 100% that you have made compiled and run a setuid program before.